 Come for the code, stay for the community.

 Drupal thrives on community contributions in the form of patches and documentation to both contributed modules and core.
 This helps the project move forward and stay relevant.

 Not everyone who works on open source projects is a senior developer.
 Smaller tasks help people increase confidence and gain experience, which, in turn, leads to more contributions.
-The code is very important, but so are all the other parts.
+Code is very important and so are all the other parts.
 Contributing back to Drupal helps folks to become better developers.
 A more polished Drupal leads to a better overall experience.

 But how does one become a contributor?
 Together we’ll discuss what we can do as a community to help foster new contributors and keep the ones we already have.